zowe/zowe-cli-sample-plugin/docs/tutorials/profile-example/ProfilePlugin.md

 # Implementing profiles in a Zowe CLI plug-in
 You can use this profile template to create a profile for your product.

-The profile definition is placed in the 'imperative.ts' file.
+The profile definition is placed in the 'pluginDef.ts' file.

 `someproduct` will be the profile name that you might require on various commands to have credentials loaded from a secure credential manager and retain host/port information (so that you can easily swap to different servers) from the CLI).

 By default, if your plug-in is installed into Zowe CLI that contains a profile definition like this, commands will automatically be created under `zowe profiles ...` to create, validate, set default, list, etc... for your profile.

 ```typescript